 The Shawl Geometry Series of books is a master class in shawl shaping.
 Over the course of these three books you’ll learn everything you could possibly need to know about how to shape knitted shawls using increases and decreases.
 We’ll start at the beginning, covering common shawl shapes in book one.
 Then we’ll move on to less common intermediate shawl shawl in book two.
-And finally wrap up with the principles and theories of shaping shawl shapes including some advanced shawl shape recipes in book three.
+And finally wrap up with the principles and theories of shaping shawls (including some advanced shawl shape recipes) in book three.

 : Complete and coherent instructions.
 Just pick up your needles and start knitting.

 : Crisp, clean swatches.
-So you know exactly what shape you’re knitting.
+You’ll know exactly what shape you’re knitting.

 : Crystal clear schematics.
-So you’ll never get lost.
+So you never get lost.

 Best of all.
-The most complicate part of shawl shaping – the math – is all laid out, all you need to do is follow the steps and plug in your numbers.
+The most complicate part of shawl shaping – the math – is all laid out, just follow the steps and plug in your numbers.

 All you need to do to get enough shawl recipes for a lifetime is click the blue button.